 2017 One Million Readers summer challenge participating libraries:

-Alhambra Civic Center Library, Anaheim Public Library, Beaumont Library District, Buena Park Library District, Camarena Memorial Library, Contra Costa County Library, Covina Public Library, Humboldt County Library, Lompoc Public Library, Merced County Library – Los Banos Branch Library, Mono County Free Library, Monrovia Public Library, Monterey County Free Libraries, Moreno Valley Public Library, Mountain View Public Library, OC Public Libraries, Oceanside Public Library, Ontario City Library, Pasadena Public Library, Paso Robles City Library, Placentia Library District, Riverside County Library System – Wildomar Branch Library, Saint Mary’s College of California Library, San Francisco Public Library, Sonoma County Library, Tolowa Dee-ni’ Nation Tribal Library, Willows Public Library, Yolo County Library
+Alhambra Civic Center Library, Anaheim Public Library, Azusa City Library, Beaumont Library District, Buena Park Library District, Calabasas Public Library, California State Library, Camarena Memorial Library, Contra Costa County Library, Covina Public Library, Daly City Public Library, Dixon Public Library, El Centro Public Library, Escondido Public Library, Glendale Library, Arts & Culture, Humboldt County Library, Inglewood Public Library – Crenshaw-Imperial Branch Library, Lompoc Public Library System, Los Angeles Public Library, Merced County Library – Los Banos Library, Mono County Free Library System, Monrovia Public Library, Monterey County Free Libraries, Monterey Park Bruggemeyer Library, Moreno Valley Public Library, Mountain View Public Library, Napa County Library, OC Public Libraries, Oceanside Public Library, Ontario City Library, Oxnard Public Library, Pasadena Public Library, Paso Robles City Library, Placentia Library District, Rancho Cucamonga Library, Riverside County Library System – Wildomar Library, Riverside Public Library, Saint Mary’s College of California Library, San Bruno Public Library, San Francisco Public Library, Santa Barbara Public Library, Santa Clara City Library, Santa Maria Public Library, Sonoma County Library, South San Francisco Public Library, St. Helena Public Library, Tolowa Dee-ni’ Nation Tribal Library, Willows Public Library, Woodland Public Library, Yolo County Library

 Thank you to our 2016 participating libraries: